Bakary Nimaga: Skënderbeu Korçë

 Nimaga's agent was in contact with Albanian champions Skënderbeu Korçë prior to his move to the club, and was convinced by the club's official to return to Europe where he signed his first professional contract in the closing stages of the 2013 January transfer window, which was two-year deal ending on 31 December 2015.
 He featured in 5 league and 2 Albanian Cup games, helping his side win the Albanian Superliga championship for a third consecutive year.

 On 17 August 2014, Nimaga scored the only goal in the 2014 Albanian Supercup against Flamurtari Vlorë at Qemal Stafa Stadium, giving the club their only second Supercup trophy.
 He scored in the beginning of the second half after a cross from the captain Bledi Shkëmbi.

 Later, on 25 January of the following year, he scored the first league goal with the club, scoring the fourth during the 4–1 away win against Elbasani at Elbasan Arena, in the first match of the third phase.
 Nimaga played his 50th match on 2 May 2015, entering in the field in the last 15 minutes during the 4–2 home win against Teuta Durres.
 He ended his third season with 32 appearances and 5 goals in all competitions, with Skënderbeu Korçë by winning again the Albanian Superliga for a record fifth time, also reaching the semi-finals of Albanian Cup.

 On 14 July 2015, in the first leg of second qualifying round of 2015–16 UEFA Champions League against Crusaders, Nimaga scored the opening goal in the 15th minute for a 4–1 victory.
 That was his first European goal in his six appearances in European competitions.

 On 5 November 2015, Nimaga scored a fantastic goal from 40 yards in the 2015–16 UEFA Europa League group stage match against Sporting as teammate Peter Olayinka forced the Sporting goalkeeper Marcelo Boeck into a mistake and Nimaga himself capitalised on woeful defending to score from 40 yards as Skënderbeu recorded a 3–0 win against the Portuguese side at the Elbasan Arena, which was their first ever win at the group stage in any major tournament.
 During the 2015–16 season, Nimaga collected 30 appearances in all competitions, making only 15 league appearances, six of them as a starter, scoring three times in the process.

 He started the 2016–17 season on 5 October by scoring four goals in the returning leg of 2016–17 Albanian Cup first round against Butrinti Sarandë, helping the team to win 8–0 and to progress to the next round with the aggregate 9–1.
 Later on 13th, Nimaga scored his first league goal, a 94th-minute winner against Teuta Durrës in the matchday 6 to help Skënderbeu maintain its 100% winning record.

 Rheindorf Altach

 On 28 January 2022, Nimaga returned to Austria and signed a one-and-a-half-year contract with Rheindorf Altach.

+Radnički Niš

+In September 2023, Nimaga joined Serbian club Radnički Niš along his compatriot Lassana Ndiaye.